The growth hormone (GH) stimulation test measures the ability of the body to produce GH.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing or a slight bruise.
 These soon go away.

-This test is most often done to find out whether GH deficiency is causing slowed growth.
+This test is most often done to find out whether a growth hormone deficiency (GH deficiency) is causing slowed growth.

 (A normal value rules out hGH deficiency; in some laboratories, the normal level is 7 ng/mL.)